daniel-gmk/genshin-spiral-abyss-teams-compilation/README.md

 - 4th ascension (60/70) support characters
 - Talent levels 6+ on most above characters for key abilities

+There is also a newly added difficulty system, and the rankings are also arbitrary.
+However you will see general differences between each tier in damage output, with the exception of grouping capabilities being weighed as well.

 &nbsp;

 ## Aggregation Method